Comprehensive Guide to Moving and Non Moving Violations in Washington State

 Accident tickets

-If a citation is issued regarding the accident it would appear in the infractions section of the motor vehicle record.
+Not all accidents result in an issuance of a traffic ticket.
+If a citation is issued regarding the accident, it would appear in the infractions section of your driving record.

 Non Moving Violations